imouiche/TI-NERmerger/README.md

 This means the user wants to merge dataset1 and dataset2 into a single NER dataset called merged_datasets using BIOES tagging.

+- We will provide a video presentation, including code execution, to facilitate comprehension.